 Players with different generations of consoles will still be able to play against one another, Spencer has confirmed.
 Not only that, but Microsoft will support any existing controllers you own, so you can play Xbox 360 games with a 360 controller.

-Spencer admits this decision is "a little bit new" for the Redmond-based company, but with gamers investing more and more money into customised and personalised controllers, it's one that's likely to play very well with future Project Scarlett owners.
+Spencer admits this decision is "a little bit new" for the Redmond-based company, but with gamers investing more and more money into customised and personalised controllers, it's one that's likely to play very well with future Xbox Series X owners.

 So, what does this all mean?